CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 regularTetrahedralGrid
 regularP2TetrahedralGrid
 ```
-All of these methods return a `gridContext` object and a `boundaryData` object.
+All of these methods return a `GridContext` object and a `BoundaryData` object.
 The latter is only relevant when using
 a Delaunay grid with `on_torus==true`.
 ```@docs
-CoherentStructures.gridContext
+CoherentStructures.GridContext
 ```

 ### Boundary Conditions API
 ```@docs
-boundaryData
+BoundaryData
 getHomDBCS
 undoBCS
 applyBCS